 - Transfer students: Course descriptions, course outlines, or syllabi may be requested in order to complete a transfer credit evaluation.

 Proof of English language proficiency: Applicants for undergraduate study who are not native speakers of English must meet one of the following for admission:

 - Official TOEFL score of at least 73 iBT or 550 pBT - Institution Code: 1914.1

-TOEFL and IELTS scores cannot be more than two years old.
+Scores cannot be more than two years old.

-Passport copy: Submit a photocopy of the biographical data in the applicant's passport.
+Passport copy: Submit a photocopy of the biographical data page in the applicant's passport.
 If the applicant is admitted to a program, this will ensure that immigration documents are issued accurately.

 Application materials can be sent to:

 University of Wisconsin-La Crosse